Skip to main content

 "Bondita.
 Come here.
 Wave the fan.
 Jamaibabu is not used to the heat."

-"Yes, you have electric fans right?"
+"Yes, you have electric fans, right?"
 Kaki gushed.

 "We are planning to install some."
 The young man spoke out of turn.

-"No, I am… it's okay…" he murmured as Bondita ran back to them, her saree again falling from her head as Pishima looked hopeless.
+"No, I am… It's okay…" he murmured as Bondita ran back to them, her saree again falling from her head as Pishima looked hopeless.

 "Yes, give that to me."
 Bondita snatched the hand fan from Sumati and stared at his plate.

 "Mangoes."
 She spoke delightedly, waving the fan right over his shoulder.
-"Did you get me some too?"
+"Did you get me some, too?"

 "Such shamelessness," Pishima spoke under her breath.
 Sumati smiled.
 "Yes.
 I have kept it for the night.
-You like it with milk don't you?"
+You like it with milk, don't you?"
 She nodded.

 "Jamai babu."
 Bondita's Kaka folded his hands and looked around.
 "So many things Zamindar Babu has sent, this is a poor man's hut, we can only give you so little."
 He looked almost guilty.

 "Yes, we are on the bride's side.
-Zamindar babu should not have …" Pishima agreed.
+Zamindar Babu should not have …" Pishima agreed.

 "You are giving away your daughters.
 Isn't that enough?"
-Aniruddha stared at the groom intendedly.
+Aniruddha stared at the groom intently.
 Intimidated by the same, he looked away.
 Bondita saw her cousin turn pale.
 There was an awkward silence she needed to break.

 "Will you eat all of that?"
 A gasp escaped Kaki's lips as Aniruddha looked a bit taken aback by her words.
 "I mean it's a lot of…"